Conference of European Directors of Roads: Strategic goals

 – Facilitate and optimise the efficient use of resources, making the best use of existing infrastructures.

 – Improve the safety and sustainability of roads, and reduce their environmental impact and carbon footprint.

 Relations

-CEDR has established MoUs with the World Road Association - PIARC and the European Rail Infrastructure Managers.
+CEDR has established MoUs with the World Road Association - PIARC and the European Rail Infrastructure Managers..
+In 2022, CEDR agreed to cooperate more closely with the automative sector with an MoU with [EUCAR].

 In the field of cooperative ITS (C-ITS), CEDR also signed a collaboration with the motorway concessionaires association ASECAP, the cities network in transport POLIS and the Car 2 Car Communication Consortium to form the Amsterdam Group as a strategic alliance to facilitate joint deployment of cooperative ITS in Europe.

 Research

 In 2004, CEDR agreed to support the launch of the Transport Research Arena.
 This continues to be the main focus of CEDR's innovation outreach activities.